-Microbes represent the most diverse and abundant form of life on Earth.
-Understanding the functional properties of microbial ecosystems has taken on new importance for explaining the role of bacteria in human health and developing strategies for efficient resource management in different environmental settings.
+Understanding the properties of microbial ecosystems has taken on new importance for explaining the role of bacteria in human health, or for developing efficient environmental resource management strategies.

 Research on microbial communities gain more and more attention with the increasing availability of next-generation sequencing technologies, and requires the use of greater computational resources as DNA datasets grow ever larger.
 On the other hand, extracting biologically meaningful signals from complex and inherently noisy datasets is not straightforward, and new analytical paradigms are required to meet the dramatic increase in the rate of data acquisition.

-My research in the MBL revolves around the development of efficient algorithms that translate ‘the complex’ into ‘the comprehensible’ while making the biology main source of inspiration.
+My research at the MBL revolves around the development of efficient algorithms that translate ‘the complex’ into ‘the comprehensible’ while making the biology main source of inspiration.

 Selected Publications ^